Farzad-R/LLM-Zero-to-Hundred/DeepWebQuery/README.md

 # DeepWebQuery: Combining WebGPT and RAG-GPT

-**DeepWebQuery** that goes beyond typical internet searches.
-Built on the robust foundations of WebGPT and RAG-GPT, this project empowers users to delve into the depths of both general knowledge and specific URL content.
+**DeepWebQuery** is a chatbot that goes beyond typical internet searches.
+Built on the foundations of WebGPT and RAG-GPT, this project empowers users to delve into the depths of both general knowledge and specific URL content.

 #### Key Features:
 * Intelligent Decision-Making: Our model intelligently decides whether to answer user queries based on its internal knowledge base or execute relevant Python functions.